 We use a variety of technical and organisational measures to help protect your personal information from unauthorised access, use, disclosure, alteration or destruction consistent with applicable data protection laws.

 Peters & Peters holds the internationally recognised security standard Cyber Essentials Plus in respect of its document management and email systems and the supporting infrastructure.
 This is an independently verified certification that information security is managed in line with international best practice.
 Staff training is held regularly and recorded.
 The firm operates within the requirements of the Data Protection Act 1998 and within the guidelines of the GDPR.

 11. Retention period

-Peters & Peters will process personal data for 1 year or as long as required by the terms of a contract.
+Peters & Peters will process personal data in accordance with its records retention policy or as long as required by the terms of a contract.

 12. Your rights to access personal information